zfrizell/Website-first-try/README.md

 # Website-first-try

-My first go building a website without following a course.
+My first go building a website.

 Some parts of the webiste are taken from course projects.